 FAQs

 - Can I use PostgreSQL with Django?
-Yes, Django has built-in PostgreSQL support with `django.db.backends.postgresql`.
+Yes.
+Django natively supports PostgreSQL and uses it as its default production database backend.

 Conclusion